leta199/Linear-Regression/README.md

 [Financial data](https://catalog.data.gov/dataset/summary-metrics-by-decile-and-quartile)
 This data was collected from the SEC  regarding data about stock prices grouped by decile and market capitalisation.

-The main data file I utilised was the decile_cancel_to_trade csv file that aggregates companies by market capitalisation into 10 groups that are added together.
+The main data file I utilised was the decile_cancel_to_trade csv file that aggregates companies by market capitalisation into 10 groups based on range of market capitalisation.
 Each observation is a time-series organisation of each group of market capitalisation.

-Date- Date when the transaction takes place.
+Date- Date when the stock trade takes place.
-Market Cap 1 - 10 - This is the propotion of stocks porposed to trade that got cancelled organised Market capitalisation decile into 10 groups.
+Market Cap 1 - 10 - This is the propotion of stocks proposed to trade that got cancelled organised Market capitalisation decile into 10 groups.
 Price Decile 1 - 10 - Average stock price of each decile from decile 1 to 10
-Turnover Decile 1 - 10 - Number of stocks sold on that date
-Volatitliy Decile 1- 10 - The risk assocaite with the avergae stock price for each decile across each market capitalisationm at that day as variance in stock price.
+Turnover Decile 1 - 10 - Number of stocks sold on that date relative to total number of stocks Volatitliy Decile 1- 10 - The risk (variance) assocaited with each stock at that given date.

 ### METHOD
 Utilising the linear regression model on the financial data consisted of the following steps: